yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 ## Nvidia specific fixes

-Recent Nvidia Geforce drivers (past the 446.14 version) introduced a performance regression, important enough that we had to recommend our users to stay on older driver versions until we could figure out what was going on.
-Turns out, the newer drivers don't seem to like how Qt handles VSync, so [Rodrigo](https://github.com/ReinUsesLisp) fixed it by [calling `SwapBuffers` from the emulation thread](https://github.com/yuzu-emu/yuzu/pull/4692).
+Recent Nvidia Geforce drivers (past the 446.14 version) introduced a performance regression mainly affecting `Super Smash Bros.
+Ultimate` and `Paper Mario: The Origami King`, important enough that we had to recommend our users to stay on older driver versions until we could figure out what was going on.
+Turns out, the new drivers don't seem to like how Qt handles VSync, so [Rodrigo](https://github.com/ReinUsesLisp) fixed it by [calling `SwapBuffers` from the emulation thread](https://github.com/yuzu-emu/yuzu/pull/4692).
 This change means that Nvidia users are free to use the latest driver version without fearing low framerates.

-{{< single-title-imgs
-    "Just in time for Ampere's release, eh!"
-    "./nvidiabug.png"
-    "./nvidiafix.png"
-  >}}

 As mentioned in [July's progress report](https://yuzu-emu.org/entry/yuzu-progress-report-jul-2020/), [toastUnlimited](https://github.com/lat9nq) continued to work in solving crashes only experienced with recent Nvidia Vulkan drivers in Linux.
 Thanks to work done by DXVK, the [current implementation aims to be more global](https://github.com/yuzu-emu/yuzu/pull/4724), hopefully finally solving this problem for good.